xXParm06Xx/Advanced-Python-Projects/otp_via_streamlit/README.md

 <br>
 in Terminal enter [pip install streamlit] then [streamlit run {file_name.py}] to launch web page.
 <br>
-Most of the Guidelines are in Streamlit we page under Guidelines Expander.
+Most of the Guidelines are in Streamlit web page under Guidelines Expander.
 </p>
 <br>
 Through this project you will be able to send OTPs (One Time Passwords) to respective Emails